drentsoft/GodotBluetooth/README.md

 ```

-Devices that are able to be communicated with must be paired before establishing a connection through this plugin.
+Devices that are able to be communicated with should be paired before establishing a connection through this plugin.
 You can pair the devices in the settings of your android device.
-Ability to pair devices through this plugin can be added in the future.<br/>
+You can use device discovery to connect to a device that has not been paired in the settings.<br/>
 <br/>
 To get the list of paired devices: